 Q. What services and equipment will the NDIS provide?

-The National Disability Insurance Scheme will provide funding for ‘reasonable and necessary’ support, services and equipment.
+The NDIS will provide funding for ‘reasonable and necessary’ support, services and equipment.
 Clause 34 of the National Disability Insurance Act sets out guidelines to help decide what can be funded but generally the supports and services should assist a person to:

 The practical application of this means: